FiveSheepCo/portable-countdowns/SPEC-V1.md

 ### Identifiers

-- Implementations **SHOULD** encode the `id` as a UUIDv4.
+- The `id` field **SHOULD** be encoded as a UUIDv4.

 Example: `2d49df56-4462-4ee0-acff-f670430e2750`

 ### Timestamps

-- Implementations **MUST** encode timestamp fields (such as `createdAt`, `updatedAt`, `targetDate`) as **ISO 8601** strings
+- Timestamp fields (such as `createdAt`, `updatedAt`, and `targetDate`) **MUST** be encoded as **ISO 8601** strings.

 Example: `2029-08-21T00:00:00Z`

 ### Vendor Extensions

-- Implementations **SHOULD** make an effort to preserve unknown vendor extensions.
-- Implementations **MUST** successfully parse unknown or missing vendor extensions.
+- Implementations **MUST** parse documents successfully even when `vendorExtensions` contains unknown keys.
+This ensures forward compatibility with new extensions.

-To put this in human-readable terms:

-When encountering unknown or missing vendor extensions, it's preferable to preserve these during deserialization, and to include them when re-serializing the same countdown.
-This is not a hard requirement, but it preserves wide compatibility between implementations, which is always a good thing.
-Even if implementations decide to throw away unknown vendor extensions, it's absolutely necessary not to _fail_ when encountering those.
-A spec-compliant implementation will always successfully parse a spec-compliant countdown, regardless of whether or not it chooses to preserve unknown extensions.
+- Implementations **SHOULD** preserve and re-serialize unknown keys within `vendorExtensions`.
+While not a strict requirement, this practice enhances interoperability between different applications by ensuring that vendor-specific data is not lost during processing.

 ## Data Model (TypeScript)